Repulsion (film): Plot

-After returning to the salon, Carol finds the uncooked rabbit's head in her purse.
-While she is giving a manicure, she cuts her client's finger and is sent home early.
+After returning to the salon, Carol cuts the finger of a client while giving a manicure, and is told to go home early.
+A concerned coworker finds the uncooked rabbit's head in Carol's purse.
 At the apartment, Carol stares at an old family photo and the wall behind the photograph shatters like a mirror.
 Colin subsequently arrives at the apartment, but Carol refuses to open the door so he breaks in.
 He declares his love for her, and she responds by bludgeoning him to death with a candlestick.
 She cleans the blood, barricades the front door, and places Colin's corpse in the bathtub.
 In bed, she experiences the same rape hallucination.
 She wakes up the next morning, naked on the floor.
 In a subsequent scene, she walks down the dark hallway of her apartment where hands appear out of the walls and grab her.
 Later, the angry wife of Michael calls looking for Helen, causing Carol to cut the wire of the telephone.

 The landlord arrives to collect Carol and Helen's rent.
 After he is unable to get in due to the barricade, he breaks into the apartment and sees Carol.
 She pays him the rent, but he is disgusted by the state of the apartment.
 He sees the uncooked rabbit, still sitting out, rotting.
-He propositions Carol, offering to forget about the rent if she "takes care of him", and tries to rape her when she doesn't respond.
+He propositions Carol, offering to forget about the rent if she "takes care of him", and tries to rape her when she does not respond.
 She pushes him off and then hacks him to death with Michael's straight razor.
 She then sinks deeper into hallucination.

 When Helen and Michael arrive home, Helen is dismayed at the state of the place.
 Michael happens on Helen hyperventilating and finds Colin's dead body in the bath.
 Helen finds Carol under her bed in a catatonic state.
 Her neighbours flood in as Michael picks her up and carries her out, smiling.
-In the living room, a family photo—the one Carol pondered earlier—shows Carol as a child, staring at an older male family member in the photograph with a look of loathing, while others in the photo smile for the camera.
+In the living room, a family photo—the one Carol pondered earlier—shows Carol as a child, possibly staring at an older male family member in the photograph with a look of loathing, while others in the photo smile for the camera.